 Top 5 tips when attending franchise shows

 The Franchise Show has produced a useful infographic to help you get the most out of your exhibition visits.
-They offer the following advice:
+It offers the following advice:

-- Take advantage of free educational opportunities – If you are close to an industry the more likely you might fall in the trap of “seen it, heard it, done it”.
+5. Take advantage of free educational opportunities – If you are close to an industry, it’s more likely that you’ll fall in the trap of “seen it, heard it, done it”.
 But don’t be complacent.
-Look at what the show is offering in terms of seminars and 121 sessions; you may learn something new.
+Look at what the show is offering in terms of seminars and one-to-one sessions; you may learn something new.